dirigible-io/dirigible-io.github.io/docs-api/docs/user-interface/view.md

 View
 ===

-Views are the smallest atomic part in the Dirigible UI platform.
-Views are displayed inside the layout of a [perspective](../perspective).
-There are four main types of views and each type is handled differently:
+Views are the most important part of the Dirigible UI platform.
+Views can be displayed inside layouts, [perspectives](../perspective), dialogs and even outside the Dirigible shell as standalone web apps.

-* View - Default.
-* Subview - View that is meant to be embedded inside another view.
-* Editor - View that is used for modifying files.
-* Window - View that is opened inside a dialog window.

 Extension
 ---